setaranusratty10/Stat-418-Project/docker_model_api/README.md

     "k": 5
   }'

+note you can add any title or k that you want this is just an example

 To have a cleaner output can run: curl -s -X POST https://model-app-594837701038.us-west1.run.app/recommend \
   -H "Content-Type: application/json" \